Hanoi in July 2026: Weather, Travel Tips & Best Things to Do

 By Road: As can be expected, buses and taxis can be utilised to get to Hanoi from the neighbouring cities despite it not being a popular mode of transport amongst foreigners.

 Hanoi in July is notably humid and quite hot.
-However, there are several things to do outside such as touring the loud streets of Hanoi, trying authentic Vietnamese food from stalls, and observing the old city’s architecture.
-Light and comfortable rainwear is advisable as the climate will be unpredictable, with some rainfall expected.
-Despite the hot summer, a trip to Vietnam in July can be very exciting due to active social activities, including night markets and the beautiful compound of Hanoi, including lakes.
+However, there are several things to do outside, such as touring the loud streets of Hanoi, trying authentic Vietnamese food from stalls, and observing the old city’s architecture.
+Light, comfortable rainwear is advisable, as the climate will be unpredictable, with some rainfall expected.
+Despite the hot summer, a trip to Vietnam in July can be very exciting, with lively social activities, including night markets and the beautiful lakes of Hanoi.

 For our editorial codes of conduct and copyright disclaimer, please click here.